Compare caravan insurance

 Understanding the type of caravan you have and what you need cover for is the key to picking the right policy for you.
 Whether it’s for a towed vehicle or static caravan, find out how to get the best caravan insurance below.

 What cover options are there?

-- Trailer tent.
-If you are pulling a trailer tent or folding camper behind your vehicle then you may want to consider insurance.
-You can protect it against theft or damage.
+If you are pulling a trailer tent or folding camper behind your vehicle, you can also get caravan insurance to protect it from damage and theft.

 How much cover do I need?